 Practice each of the small parts like this:

-1. Hands separate: Learn to play with perfect tone, and expression as you learn the notes and the rhythm correctly.
+1. Hands separate: Learn to play with perfect tone and expression as you correctly learn the notes and the rhythm.

-2. Hands together: Now it’s important to play in only half the speed you were able to play comfortably hands separate.
+2. Hands together: Now it’s essential to play at only half the speed you could play hands separately comfortably before.
 This is crucial!
 You want to avoid making any mistakes at all.

-Using this method myself, I have found that I always approach all "bits and pieces" of a composition with the same interest.
-Each time I start a new "bit" of the piece- it's like the beginning of a new piece.
+Using this method myself, I have always approached all "bits and pieces" of a composition with the same interest.
+Each time I start a new "bit" of the piece- it's like the beginning of a new composition!

 There are no more "dark and obscure corners" in the piece that I have skipped or thought unnecessary to practice.

-I also notice that I can keep on going forever, since it's so much fun!
+I also notice that I can keep going forever since it's so much fun!

-So, a caution here, make sure to take short frequent breaks every 20-30 minutes to stretch.
-This helps not just your body, but your brain too.
-Learning gets easier with breaks!
+So, a caution here, make sure to take short, frequent breaks every 20-30 minutes to stretch.
+This helps not just your body but your brain too.
+All learning gets easier with breaks! ☕